Mo We Fr 2-3 pm, in McDonnell 362.

 You are expected to write your homework assigments carefully and neatly.
 Any calculation that you didn't do on your head or calculator, (or for which the average human being would need an explanation) should be written explicitly and the conclusions should be stated clearly.
 My assumption while grading them will be that you can only show how clearly you think about math by how clearly you write your math ideas.
 This is not to say that you are expected to write a lot: writing math is more like poetry than prose.
 (I'll try hard to live up to all this in the lectures ...)

 Exams, except for the final, will be given in class.
 The dates are given on the lesson schedule.
 They are one hour long each.
 (The final is 2 hours long.)
 Your grade will be calculated according to the following recipe: replace the lowest mid-term exam score with the score of the final exam (unless the former is greater than the latter), and add the four exams and total homework score, all with equal weight.

-The grade scale will be decided at the very end.
-It won't be, however, worse than the following.
+The grade scale will be decided at the very end, though it won't be worse than the following:

-Here are the Math 308 exam I gave last year:
+Here are the Math 308 exam I gave in the past two years: